gregstewart/azure-content/articles/virtual-machines-ruby-rails-web-app-linux.md

 <div class="dev-callout">
 <strong>Note</strong>
-<p>the steps in this tutorial were performed on a Windows Azure Virtual Machine hosing Ubuntu 12.10.
+<p>the steps in this tutorial were performed on a Windows Azure Virtual Machine hosting Ubuntu 12.10.
 If you are using a different Linux distribution, different steps may be required to accomplish the same tasks.</p>
 </div>

 <div class="dev-callout">